Isuru-rana/j1939-ESP32/README.md

 Welcome to `embr::j1939` library!

+If you're new to CAN bus or J1939, check out TBD for some background

 ## Why?

 What makes this particular library interesting compared to some others?
 In a word: specialization.

-We've gone all-in with C++ specialization to bring you a robust, intuitive yet lean implementation.
+We've gone all-in with C++ specialization to bring you a robust, intuitive & lean implementation.
 For example, setting up and sending a `cab message 1` PDU is as easy as:

 ```c++
 pdu<pgns::cm1> p(sa, da, null_t{});